 Iconic architecture, captivating culture, a blend of beach and city – it’s easy to fall in love with Barcelona.
-Made up of museums, art galleries and famous Gaudi buildings, and days filled with meandering down the streets of Las Ramblas or the haunts found in the Gothic Quarter – Barcelona is where you go if you’re seeking something beautiful.
+Made up of museums, art galleries and famous Gaudi buildings.
+Spend your days meandering down the streets of Las Ramblas or exploring the haunts found in the Gothic Quarter – Barcelona is where you go if you’re seeking something beautiful.

 It’s not just beautiful to look at though, it’s amazing to experience.
 Barcelona is a city break with a twist.
-If you’re looking to discover a city destination with a twist, you’re in the right place.
 While its urban landscapes help you get your fill of great shopping and top restaurants, you’ll also get a dose of sand and sea at Barceloneta beach.
 Immerse yourself in the spirit of the city as you make your way past entertainers, buskers and street musicians, or linger over a drink as the sun sets.
 Whatever you’re looking for in your next city break, you’re guaranteed to fall in love with Spain’s beautiful Barecelona.

 Step back into the past with a trip to the old city in the heart of Barcelona.
 With winding cobbled streets, picturesque architecture and great atmosphere, this area is filled with charm and more than enough restaurants to tempt your taste buds.